GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 Examples
 --------

-To complute elastic plate flexure from the load *topo.nc*, for a 10 km thick plate with typical densities, try
+To compute elastic plate flexure from the load *topo.nc*, for a 10 km thick plate with typical densities, try

    ::